 Tennis Tournament each summer.

-Multi-Plex Building hold many week-end events throughout the year.
+Multi-Plex Building holds many week-end events throughout the year.
 Check the Calendar for upcoming events.

 The burning of the courthouse in 1910, along with most of the business district, spurred a renewal that saw the town through the next fifty years.
 This period saw the establishment of the first high school and several modernizations that formed the infrastructure for the highly creative economic expansions in the 1920’s.